 What to expect from the lender’s valuation

-The lender will arrange for a qualified surveyor to inspect the property you’re looking to buy and check its value.
+The lender will arrange for a qualified surveyor to inspect the property you’re looking to buy, and check its value.
 As well as make sure that it’s a property they’ll lend against.

 The lender will instruct a surveyor of their choice to conduct the valuation, which then typically takes place within two weeks.

 Keep in mind that the valuation report is for the lender’s benefit – and often only 2 to 3 pages in length.
-If you would like to see it you might be able to, but not all lenders will provide you with a copy.
+If you’d like to see it you might be able to, but not all lenders will provide you with a copy.
 Though they might let you know if the survey flagged any serious issues.

 Who pays for it?

-You will have to pay the lender’s valuation fee when you make your application.
+You’ll have to pay the lender’s valuation fee when you make your application.
 Some lenders don’t charge for valuations, so check your Key Facts Illustration to be sure.